smartsendio/woocommerce/smart-send-logistics/readme.txt

 = 8.0.1 =
 * Add error when trying to validate an empty API Token
+* Add setting to auto sort shipping methods by cost on checkout page

 = 8.0.0 =
 * Completely refactoring of plugin